-On the morning of the Jam, participants were welcomed and Introduced to Design Jamming (https://www.ttclabs.net/toolkit/introduce_design_jamming) in both English and Korean, and this dual-translation format was useful for collaboration throughout the day.
+On the morning of the Jam, participants were welcomed and Introduced to Design Jamming.
 They then took part in discovery exercises around stations: Analyse data-use notices, Deconstruct transparency and Design with Words.

 Subject matter experts gave presentations to the group: Thomas Saint-Aubin, a legal tech lawyer, and Olaf Avenati, data designer.

 All participants worked to Identify opportunities by writing How Might We's on Post-Its during these presentations, and these notes were collected by the facilitation team who placed them on the wall of the day, grouping them into key thematic areas.
 Some of the unique groupings of questions that emerged from this Design Jam included ideas on how might we:

-The group then moved to the Team kickoff, which each team focussing on the businesses and mobile apps of the following startups at Station F:
+The group then moved to the Team kickoff, with each team focussing on the businesses and mobile apps of the following startups at Station F:

 Each team completed a Know your business exercise to identify their brief for the day by interviewing startup founders and leads about their value offering, how their data is currently used to deliver their service and how that data usage is communicated to people based on the brief the startups provided prior to the Jam.

 Ideate & Prototype